 Damages from Serious Injuries

-Even when motorcyclists are riding with proper safety gear, serious injuries are common.
+Even when motorcyclists are riding with proper safety gear, serious injuries such as the following are common:

 - Head and brain injuries